 The Division of Business Administration is concerned, not only with practical business education, but also with the total objectives of Ouachita Baptist College as a liberal arts institution.
-In accord with these objectives, the specific objectives of this Division may be stated as follows: to treat those skills and develop those attitudes which will render our stuteach those skills and develop those attitudes which will render our stutents competent for immediate employment; to train business teachers for secondary schools; to prepare students for graduate study; and to promote and encourage Christian ideals in business relationships.
+In accord with these objectives, the specific objectives of this Division may be stated as follows; to teach those skills and develop those attitudes which will render our students competent for immediate employment; to train business teachers for secondary schools; to prepare students for advanced studies, including graduate school; and to promote and encourage Christian ideals in business relationships.